 Replay attack

 In a replay attack, the attacker captures the message traffic during a legitimate interaction and then replays part of it to the target.
-The target is persuaded that a similar transaction to the previous one is being repeated and it responds as though it were a legitimate interaction.
+The target is persuaded that a similar interaction to the previous one is being repeated and it responds as though it were a legitimate interaction.

 False repudiation

-In false repudiation, a user completes a normal transaction and then later attempts to deny that the transaction occurred.
+In false repudiation, a user completes a normal interaction and then later attempts to deny that the interaction occurred.

 Security Responses